-Senior Staff Psychologist, Practicum Coordinator
+Senior Staff Psychologist, International Student Specialist

 I see myself as a generalist who enjoys working with college students on a wide range of concerns.
 My clinical interests include, but are not limited to: anxiety disorders, eating disorders and body image concerns, trauma, grief and loss, racial identity development and coping with discrimination and oppression, and cultural adjustment (acculturation and enculturation).
 In addition to clinical work, I feel passionate about training future psychologists!

 Theoretical Orientation and Therapy Approach